shyamgj1900/tp/docs/UserGuide.md

 1. Ensure that you have Java 11 or above installed.
 2. Download the latest version of `Kolinux.jar` from [here](https://github.com/AY2122S1-CS2113T-W11-1/tp/releases).
 3. Copy `Kolinux.jar` to an empty folder.
-4. On the command prompt, navigate to the folder `Kolinux.jar` is stored.
+4. Start the command prompt.
+5. Navigate to the folder `Kolinux.jar` is stored on the command prompt.
-5. Launch `Kolinux.jar` using `java -jar Kolinux.jar`.
+6. Launch `Kolinux.jar` using `java -jar Kolinux.jar`.
-6. Enter commands to use Kolinux.
+7. Enter commands to use _Kolinux_.

 Demo:
 ```